REST API File Upload using SSIS (Multi Part POST)

 Method 2 – Upload file(s) using Multi-Part / Form Data mode (Mixed content, multiple files)

-2. Now click edit button next to Body text box.
-You may specify files / fields you wish to submit along with your request in the following format.
-Its key/value pair separated by new line.
-Each key/value pair has to be separated with equal sign (=).NOTE: Any value starting with at symbol (@) is treated as File Path.
-If you don’t want that behavior then use slash also known as escape sequence (e.g. Somefield3StartsWithAt=\@MyTwitterHandle).
-You can do same thing to add new line character in your value. use \r\n for new line. use \t for tabAlso notice name of field can be anything unless your API expects in certain way.
-Example: Twitter Image Upload API may expect your image file as media field in that case you would write …. media=@c:\data\someimage.png …. rather than File1=@c:\data\someimage.png
+2. Now, click the edit button next to the Body text box.
+You may specify files/fields you wish to submit along with your request in the following format.
+It’s a key/value pair separated by a new line.
+An equal sign (=) must separate each key/value pair.NOTE: Any value starting with an at symbol (@) is treated as a File Path.
+If you don’t want that behavior, then use a slash, also known as an escape sequence (e.g., Somefield3StartsWithAt=\@MyTwitterHandle).
+You can do the same thing to add a new line character in your value.
+Use \r\n for a new line.
+Use \t for tab.
+Also, notice that the field name can be anything unless your API expects it in a specific way.
+Example: Twitter Image Upload API may expect your image file as a media field.
+In that case you would write …. media=@c:\data\someimage.png …. rather than File1=@c:\data\someimage.png

 Click OK to Save above.

-Uploading files using REST API in SSIS ( REST API File upload using Multipart/form-data POST)
+Uploading files using REST API in SSIS ( REST API File upload using Multipart form-data POST)

 Understanding Multipart Upload / File Upload

-HTTTP Multipart POST - File Upload Example - Check Fiddler Request
+HTTP Multipart POST - File Upload Example - Check Fiddler Request

-HTTTP Multipart POST – File Upload Example – Check Fiddler Request
+HTTP Multipart POST – File Upload Example – Check Fiddler Request

 Here is a Sample Multi-Part request.

-Notice few things
+Notice a few things

 Known Issues

-Some time you may receive below error if your server is expecting \r\n after last Multi-Part boundary.
+Sometimes you may receive the following error if your server is expecting \r\n after the last Multi-Part boundary.
 Here is the fix for this error.

 Most common extension and Content-Type